fleizean/spotifyfizyfit/README.md

   </details>

 ### Specifying JSON File Path
   During installation, you might need to specify the path to a JSON file.
-You can do this by setting an environmentvariable or passing the path as an argument to the script.
 For example:

   To get started, you need to request your data from Spotify.
-Please refer to the following document for detailedinstructions:
+Please refer to the following document for detailed instructions:

   [Spotify Data Collection Guide](md/SpotifyCollectData.md)